 21.66 million of these are considered fully vaccinated in Australia (= 84.9 percent).

 This makes Australia one of the best-supplied countries in the world.
 The vaccination rate is higher in 26 countries.

-Due to the current corona pandemic, we update the worldwide case numbers daily.
-A list of all infected and dead people by country can be found on our Corona virus topic page
+Due to the current COVID-19 pandemic, we update the worldwide case numbers daily.
+A list of all infections and deaths by country can be found on our COVID-19 virus topic page.

 Weight and size